Does Your Company Have a Healthy Employee Turnover Rate?

 Ideally, you would like to keep your attrition rate as low as possible.
 Employee turnover has multiple associated costs, such as severance pay, loss in productivity, and the cost of recruiting and training a new hire.
 The total expense is a minimum of 33% of the outgoing employee's salary.
 That can rise to 200% if you’re replacing a highly specialized staff member.

-So, the important question for most employers is whether your current turnover rate is healthy and sustainable.
+Some industries are hit harder than others, so the important question for most employers is whether your current company turnover rate is healthy and sustainable.

 How to calculate employee turnover rate

-Your turnover rate is the number of employee separations by the average number of employees over a defined period, expressed as a percentage.
+Your turnover rate is the number of employee separations by the average number of employees over a defined period of time, expressed as a percentage.

 You can work it out using three figures: